Alternative guide

 No private-network scanning, form submission, or manual crawling workflow

-Crawler depth versus self-serve evidence
+Crawler depth versus booking, call, form, quote, order, and checkout evidence

 Who should use which